cossacklabs/product-docs/acra/what-is-acra.md

 # What is Acra?
 An overview.

 Acra is a application-level encryption and data security toolkit for modern distributed applications.
-Acra allows application developers to encrypt sensitive data, manage the keys, apply tokenization, data masking, request filtering, generate audit logs and security events, automate reactions on security boundary - thus providing you with means to protect the data, detect incidents and respond to them.
+Acra allows app developers to encrypt sensitive data, manage the keys, apply tokenization, data masking, request filtering, generate audit logs and security events, automate reactions on security boundary.

+In short, providing you with means to protect the data, detect incidents and respond to them.

-Acra is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/mySQL-compatible SQL databases, and any other datastores.
-Acra consists of a number of engines (SQL Proxy, API service/proxy, in-app SDK) that enable applying security controls to the data exactly where the data flows, with  crypto key storage syncronised between all components.
+Acra is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/MySQL-compatible SQL databases, and any other datastores.
+Acra consists of several services (SQL Proxy, API service, API proxy, in-app SDK, key management utils) that apply security controls exactly where the data flows.

-## Use cases that Acra solves:
+## Acra's typical use cases

 Unlike many security software tools, Acra uses cryptography as main line of defense.
 When data is encrypted, it can't be suddenly and unnoticeably decrypted.

-* **Selective encryption & search:** encrypt anywhere, keep the data encrypted through its lifecycle, decrypt when needed, search encrypted data without decrypting it.

-* **Access control & protection:** restrict SQL queries, detect and prevent data leaks, produce tamper-proof audit log.
+* **Secure data vault:** put your sensitive data in a separate database, then protect it with Acra so that high-risk data has separate protection infrastructure built around it.
+Encrypt, anonymize, mask or tokenize sensitive data.
+Filter suspicious SQL queries, detect and prevent data leaks, produce tamper-proof audit log.

-* **Data masking & tokenization:** anonymize, mask or tokenize sensitive data.
-Preserve database's column format while adding encryption and tokenization.

-* **Add encryption transparently:** deploy Acra Server between your application and databases, teach Acra Server which fields to encrypt, and direct your application to talk to Acra instead of the database.
+* **Quick and transparent integration of encryption:** quickly integrate Acra into your existing applications that rely on MySQL/PostgreSQL-compatible databases with minimum amount of re-engineering effort - days instead of months.
 Acra will encrypt/decrypt data fields "on the fly", while your application and database don't know that the data is encrypted.

-* **Use encryption-as-API:** encrypt/decrypt/mask/tokenize data on demand: deploy Acra Translator, talk with Acra from your application using gRPC or HTTP API to protect data fields.
-Your application doesn't need to incorporate cryptographic code to encrypt data, it just calls Acra and receives what it needs.

-* **Prevent plaintext data leakage:** data is encrypted before it reaches the databases, neither the database or your application don't have encryption keys.
-Even in case of the incident, the encrypted data is leaked.
+* **Developer-friendly data security module:** integrate security controls in your infrastructure without diving into security detail too deeply.
+Even in case of the incident, your data is encrypted.

-* **Create partially or fully encrypted dataflows:** deploy Acra in your infrastructure, encrypt sensitive/risky data fields, and operate on them while they are encrypted.
+* **Secure data lifecycle tool:** protect sensitive data's journey in your product, from database to all the microservices, backups, logs and all.
+Use single encryption model across data's lifecycle: encrypt in Acra as you write the data to the database, pull encrypted text, pass it between microservices and decrypt later by talking to API service / SDK, while using keys from the same datastore.
+Operate on encrypted data.
+Even build end-to-end encrypted dataflows.

+* **Unified set of security controls towards data:** you don't need to maintain different software pieces implementing same security controls in different places, you don't need to write cryptographic code in your apps.

-* **Demonstrate transparency:** with tamper-proof audit logging in Acra you have proofs of who/when/how has accessed the data or tried to change the logs.
+* **Gain visibility and transparency:** with tamper-proof audit logging in Acra you have proofs of who/when/how has accessed the data or tried to change the logs.

-* **React on suspicious queiries:** configure Acra's SQL firewall to block unusual queries and raise alarm for your Ops team.

-* **Protect data** in large-scale distributed data processing systems and pipelines.
+* **Detect and prevent incidents:** automate Acra's reactions to detect potential leakage and protect sensitive data and/or keys during security incidents.

 * **Achieve complaince** in data security and privacy while actually increasing practical security posture.
 (Best of two words: compliance and actual pragmatic security.)

-With Acra you can:

-* protect sensitive data from leakage and misuse via encryption, tokenization, data masking, request filtering and honeytokens.
-* gain deep visibility: generate audit trail for database queries and access events, generate security events for your SIEM system and monitoring events/metrics for your monitoring system.
-* respond: automate some Acra's reactions to protect sensitive data and/or keys during security incidents.

-Aside from core security controls, Acra features a number of supporting mechanisms to make security implementation stronger and more convenient to use:
-* key management tooling, inlucluding advanced features like gradual key rolling;
-* searchable encryption to effiicently access some of the encrypted data
-* [ENTERPRISE ONLY] expressive policy language that allows to configure Acra's behavior in very sophisticated ways

 Acra essentially moves security boundary as close to the data itself as possible without sacrificing security and usability, and provides a number of defense-in-depth mechanisms to protect the data.

+## Major security features

+* Cryptographic security: data is encrypted during storage and transmission via application-level and transport-level encryption with strong mutual authentication.
+* Searchable encryption: address encrypted records (use them in WHERE queries) without revealing them to the database.
+* Selective encryption: you pick what, where and how gets encrypted.
+* Key management tooling: flexible management of rolling/rotation/revocation to suit your load needs and data architecture.
+* Data masking and tokenization: anonymise or pseudonymise the data preserving its original format.
+* SQL request firewall: prevent SQL injections, stop unauthorized and suspicious queries.
+* Intrusion detection system: detect data leakage using poison records and SIEM integration.
+* Logging, monitoring and security events: always have operational and security overview on what's happening with your data.
+* Tamper-proof audit logging: Acra produces audit log that prevents unnoticable changes.
+* Policies: expressive policy language that allows to configure Acra's behavior in large infrastructures.

+Refer to [Acra-in-depth / Security features](/acra/acra-in-depth/security-features/) to learn more.

 ## Why Acra

-Acra allows you to protect sensitive data inside your infrastructure / product / distributed application efficiently, with a number of modern security contorls.
+Acra allows you to protect sensitive data inside your infrastructure / product efficiently, with a number of modern security contorls.

 There are many regulatory, business risk and security rigorousness reasons to use Acra, they are typical to usage of any data protection / leakage prevention / encryption software:

  * protecting sensitive data to prevent unauthorized parties from accessing it (including insiders and advanced persistent adversaries);
  * encrypting sensitive data due to compliance requirements;
  * building security boundary around sensitive data to protect and provide visibility into the way it is used;
  * reinforcing database security measures with external security controls;
- * building separate vaults of sensitive data with enhanced security;
+ * building separate vaults of sensitive data with enhanced security.

+Refer to [Regulations](/acra/regulations/) section to learn which requirements of which regulations Acra helps you to satisfy.

-Let's see how Acra is actually different from many products and approaches:
+Let's see how Acra is actually different from many products and approaches.

 ### Application level encryption, field level encryption

-Acra allows you to efficiently pick fields / parts of your data model (on application level) and encrypt them - either by listening to database wire protocol and substituting certain fields to their protected equivalents, or using other means.

-If done right, application-level encryption protects your sensitive data from more sensitive risks than other encryption modes.
+Acra allows you to efficiently pick fields of your data model and encrypt them.
+When done right, [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) protects your sensitive data from more sensitive risks than other encryption modes.

-Application-level encryption brings plenty of application-specific benefits:
+Application-level encryption brings plenty of security benefits:

 * ALE enables mapping of keys to users/entities/tenants, BYOK, more advanced key layouts, etc.
 * ALE enables application developers and architects to distribute additional computing load and bottlenecks as they wish, thus making security less of a performance challenge, if it ever was.
+* ALE means that data stays encrypted until it is explicitly decrypted, which is not the case with TLS and data-at-rest encryption provided by databases by default.

 ### Risk implications